CelesteSora/fsr_emg_data/README.md

 # fsr_emg_dataset
 The time-synchronized FSR and EMG data is sharing the same name.
-The data could be used for training.
+This dataset could be used to conduct research that combines or replaces both.